fedora-silverblue/issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 This issue tracker is intended only for Silverblue specific issues.
 We would like to ask you to try to reproduce the issue on a relevant Fedora Workstation release.
-If you will be able to reproduce there, then please report it in Red Hat Bugzilla or in upstream (preferred for GNOME projects) and not in this issue tracker.
+If you will be able to reproduce there, then please report it in [Red Hat Bugzilla](https://bugzilla.redhat.com/) (see [How to file a bug](https://docs.fedoraproject.org/en-US/quick-docs/howto-file-a-bug/)) or in upstream (preferred for GNOME projects) and not in this issue tracker.

 **Describe the bug**
 A clear and concise description of what the bug is.